pedrojunqueira/da-100/README.md

 	- Free License users can consume reports published when admins and Pro users assign workspaces to a capacity (in a Premium Subscription).
 	- Then free users can consume content without requiring to have Pro licenses.
 Within those workspaces, free users have elevated permissions.

-- All office 365 Global admins and Power Bi admins are automatically capacity admins of both Power Bi premium capacity and Power BI embedded capacity
+- All office 365 Global admins and Power BI admins are automatically capacity admins of both Power Bi premium capacity and Power BI embedded capacity

 - Configure PBI Subscription
 	- [Documentation](https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-report-subscribe)